Tips

 If you want an extra angle on why this ticket audit approach works, this knowledge base focused breakdown is a useful companion.

-Step 2, Turn support tickets into help center articles
+Step 2, write help center articles that actually deflect

 Fix first help center article structure with intro, cause, step by step fix, and what to send support, shown beside an example article with table of contents.